radicle-dev/radicle.xyz/_guides/protocol.md

 These are associated with unique namespaces, such as `xyz.radicle.issue` and `xyz.radicle.patch`, to prevent naming collisions.

+This hierarchical arrangement under `refs/cobs` not only houses Radicle's predefined COBs but also accommodates user-defined ones.
 For example, if a user or organization were to define a new COB type under their domain, it might look something like `com.acme.task`, for some hypothetical "task" COB under the `acme.com` domain.

-COBs are stored under the `refs/cobs` hierarchy, where Radicle's built-in COBs co-exist with user-defined COBs.
 This extensibility allows for an unlimited set of new collaboration primitives to be defined by users, without requiring coordination with the broader network or user-base.

 ## Conclusion